Quality matters when hiring for a big project. Call a Best Pick now!

 ✓ Flush the Water Heater to Remove Sediment

-Whether you have hard or soft water, your hot water heater can collect a significant amount of sediment throughout the year.
+Whether you have hard or soft water, sediment will build up in your hot water heater throughout the year.
 Sediment can increase the risk of damage to your water tank, reduce the amount of water available in your tank, and clog your water lines.

-In other words, a build-up of sediment is bad.
-To avoid a build-up, you’ll need to flush your tank every year … or every six months if you have hard water.
+To avoid a build-up, you need to flush your tank every year.
+Consider flushing your water tank every six months if you have hard water.
+This is a relatively simple process, but it can be messy.

 ✓ Inspect the Anode Rod

-The anode rod protects the inner lining of your hot water heater’s tank.
+The anode rod protects the inner lining of the water heater tank.
 It’s made of a steel core wire with a coating of zinc, aluminum, or a similar material.

 Your Tankless Hot Water Heater Maintenance Checklist

-Tankless hot water heaters are extremely convenient.
-They provide on-demand hot water throughout the home without the use of a storage tank.
+Tankless water heaters are extremely convenient.
+They provide hot water on-demand throughout the home without the use of a storage tank.

 ✓ Descale the Tankless System

-Tankless hot water heaters don’t have tanks … as the name implies.
+As the name implies, tankless hot water heaters do not have tanks.
 However, sediment still builds up.
 It tends to collect around the pipes, valves, and inlets of your tankless system.

 You need a flush kit to fully clean out the mineral buildup in your tankless hot water heating system.